IEatChu/Roger.github.io/essays/smart-questions.md

 The user says they are using a Tomcat application on Ubuntu Hardy Heron.
 They mention that the default time zone is "GMT-08:00" instead of the Pacific time zone.
 This context is important for those who want to help.

 * Specific Question:
 The user asks, “Is there a configuration file I can update to tell the JRE to use Pacific with all the associated daylight savings time information?”
-This question is focused and clearly shows what they need—help with a configuration solution, not a coding one.
+This question is focused and clearly shows what they need help with a configuration solution, not a coding one.

 * Research Shown:
 The user explains that they have already tried a temporary fix by changing the JAVA_OPTS variable with the -Duser.timezone=US/Pacific setting.
 By sharing their previous attempts, the user asks for more advanced suggestions, showing they have thought about the issue and need a permanent solution.